 Dr. Farah Khan and our team of experts at Millennium Park Medical Associates in Chicago, Illinois, specialize in treating diabetes, as well as equipping our patients with the education and tools they need to live a healthy life.
-Here are a few things you can do to manage your diabetes.
+Here are a few things you can do to keep improving your diabetes management.

 Eat a healthy diet